Stimulated Forward Brillouin Scattering in Subwavelength Silicon Membranes: Introduction

 \section{Introduction}

-Brillouin scattering (BS) refers to the inelastic scattering of light by acoustic phonons.
-The stimulated regime (SBS) yields the strongest third-order optical nonlinearity for many dielectric materials.
-Currently, Brillouin scattering is being exploited in optical fibers and integrated devices to implement a wide range of devices, including ultra-narrow linewidth lasers \cite{SubHertz_BSlaser_Gundavarapu2019}, radio-frequency (RF) signal generators \cite{ RFsource_Merklein2016} and filters \cite{RFfilter_PPERO_Kittlaus2018}, distributed sensors \cite{DistributedSensorFibre_Murray2022}, optical storage \cite{LightStorage_MerkleinStiller2020}, and quantum applications \cite{QuantumBSwaveguide_Stiller2023}.
+Brillouin scattering refers to the inelastic light scattering by acoustic phonons.
+The stimulated Brillouin scattering (SBS) regime yields the strongest third-order optical nonlinearity for many dielectric materials.
+Brillouin scattering is currently exploited in optical fibers and integrated devices to implement a wide range of devices, including ultra-narrow linewidth lasers \cite{SubHertz_BSlaser_Gundavarapu2019}, radio-frequency (RF) signal generators \cite{RFsource_Merklein2016} and filters \cite{RFfilter_PPERO_Kittlaus2018}, distributed sensors \cite{DistributedSensorFibre_Murray2022}, optical storage \cite{LightStorage_MerkleinStiller2020}, and quantum applications \cite{QuantumBSwaveguide_Stiller2023}.

-Historically, research on SBS was led by the optical fiber community, \cite{review_fibres_BS}, and more recently, on-chip optomechanical micro- and nano-structures have attracted great interest for their ability to enhance and tailor these interactions through a combination of electrostriction and radiation pressure forces \cite{peter_t_rakich_giant_2012}.
-Among the many integrated platforms developed in the last decade to harness BS \cite{wiederhecker_brillouin_2019}, silicon-based devices have experienced noteworthy progress since the first experimental observation in 2013 \cite{shin_tailorable_2013} due to the strong optomechanical interactions and compatibility with standard CMOS technology.
+SBS has been widely utilized by the optical fiber community \cite{review_fibres_BS}.
+More recently, on-chip optomechanical micro- and nanostructures have attracted great interest for their ability to enhance and tailor these interactions through a combination of electrostriction and radiation pressure forces \cite{peter_t_rakich_giant_2012}.
+Silicon-based devices have experienced noteworthy progress since the first experimental observation in 2013 \cite{shin_tailorable_2013} due to the strong optomechanical interactions and compatibility with standard CMOS technology \cite{eggleton_brillouin_2019}.